arkime/arkimeweb/_wiki/api_viewer_docs.md

 DELETE - /api/esindices/:index

-Deletes an Elasticsearch index (admin and remove access only).
+Deletes an OpenSearch/Elasticsearch index (admin and remove access only).

 **Returns**: